 Adult Basic Education (ABE) Collection

 The Adult Basic Education (ABE) Collection is a collection of materials designed to aid adult patrons who are improving their reading skills.
 Books are available at different reading levels on topics of interest to adults.
-There are also materials available for improving spelling and math skills, English as a Second Language (ESL), and workbooks that can be used by literacy tutors.
+There are also materials available for improving spelling and math skills, English Language Learners (ELL), and workbooks that can be used by literacy tutors.
 The Library can arrange extended loan periods for ABE materials.
 The ABE Collection is located on the First Floor.

 The Library has a collection of framed art prints which are located on the first floor.
 These prints may be checked out for 6 months, and with a carrier bag as well.

-The Staunton Public Library’s Genealogy Collection is located on the first floor of the Library in a separate room.
+The Staunton Public Library’s Genealogy Collection is located in the Reference Area on the first floor of the Library.
 The Genealogy Collection contains family and historical records for Staunton, Augusta County, the surrounding counties and other parts of the State of Virginia.
 The Library also offers access to the Heritage Quest and Ancestry Library databases of genealogical information.
 Get more information about the Library’s genealogy resources online

 Microfiche and Microfilm